lady-segfault/RobotS/design_doc.md

 actor_ref = actor_system.actor_of(Props::MyActor::new(), "my_actor");
 ```

-An instance of the actor is then created using either actor\_system.actor\_of(props, name) or
+An instance of the actor is then created using either actor_system.actor_of(props, name) or
-with self.actor\_context().actor\_of(props, name), the first one create a top level user actor
+with context.actor_of(props, name), the first one create a top level user actor
-and the second one creates a child of the actor's whose actor\_context is called.
+and the second one creates a child of the actor's whose context is called.
 This gives us a reference to the newly created actor.

 ## Actors Implementation

 In order to implement a new `Actor`, it is necessary to create a `struct` with the attributes of
-the actor (is any) and to implement the `Actor` trait for that struct.
+the actor (if any) and to implement the `Actor` trait for that struct.
 Note that only the `receive`
 method has to be implemented.

 ```rust